lordxax/sildactyl54/README.md

-> [!WARNING]
-> This project is work-in-progress.
-Please do not follow that yet.
-Only 4x4 macro pad is completed

 # SilDactyl54

 SilDactyl54 is a RP2040 Zero based 54-key split keyboard.
 It has no PCBs and requires no 3d print.
 It is very cheap and extremely configurable.
 It can be row staggered, column staggered or dactyl or some mixture of them (dactyl with column stagger).
 It uses hotswap sockets, has a configurable thumb cluster and supports vial.